aboutcode-org/scancode-toolkit/docs/source/getting-started/install.rst

     ScanCode app archives come with packaged with all required dependencies except for Python that has to be downloaded and installed separately.
+    On more recent versions of Ubuntu, you'll have to install Python 3.8 manually.
+    One possibility to do so is to use Deadsnakes' PPA: sudo apt update && sudo apt upgrade && sudo add-apt-repository ppa:deadsnakes/ppa -y && sudo apt install python3.8 python3.8-distutils